katheich/citycomparer/README.md

 - If the category of information we selected is not available for that particular city, the details page will not load correctly

+- React Router isn't working perfectly on GitHub Pages, as it allows routing via the homepage, but going to the absolute path directly does not work.

 ## Lessons learned

 - Depending on the structure of the API, it can be quite tedious to get all the information that you want.
 For example, we were lucky in having an end-point on the Teleport API that provided *all* photos alongside the city names.
 However, the nicely formatted city name was only available on that endpoint and the city details request, so in a few instances we had to pass that information down to other components if we wanted to avoid adding another API request.

 - Since the information available for each city wasn't perfectly identical, one couldn't rely on the order of information to display correctly.
 Hence, we used the 'find' method instead.
 However, this still didn't account for when the information isn't available at all, which should be fixed at a future iteration (i.e. the information should only be rendered if it exists).

+- Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
+For instance, all images also had to be saved in the correct locations and the router needed to be pre-fixed with the correct path.

 ## Artwork and credit